This post may contain affiliate links.

 Is Virginia for outdoors lovers?
 We think so.
 Great drives, beautiful scenery, and abundant open space.

 One of the top drives in the country starts from Front Royal, VA.
 The 105 mile Skyline Drive runs straight through Shenandoah National Park and is loaded with scenic overlooks and hiking trails.
 If continuing south, it turns into the famous Blue Ridge Parkway.
 The most scenic part of the tree-lined Skyline Drive is between Front Royal and Mary’s Rock Tunnel (where there’s another entrance to Skyline Drive at US 211).

-There are several big pullouts (even for RVs) to stop and take in the scenery, take photos and go for a hike.
-Our spring visit was lovely – lush and green – and we can only imagine how spectacular it would be to travel Skyline Drive in the fall!
+There are several big pullouts (even for RVs) to stop, take in the scenery, take photos, and go hiking.
+Our spring visit was lovely.
+It was lush and green, and we can only imagine how spectacular it would be to travel Skyline Drive in the fall!